rkumar261/QEats/README.md

 # QEats
-QEats is a Java with SpringBoot based food ordering app that allows users to browse and order their favorite dishes from nearby restaurants.
+QEats is a food ordering app developed with Java and Spring Boot.
+It allows users to browse menus from nearby restaurants and place orders for their favorite dishes, providing a convenient and seamless ordering experience.